 Zymo Research and Tecan have collaborated to develop automated extraction workflows**, incorporating microbiome and genomic DNA extraction reagents from Zymo Research, to provide a complete, walk-away solution for nucleic acid extraction.

 With the introduction of simplified robot-friendly DNA extraction workflows such as this, automation is no longer the exception in NGS labs.
 In fact, full integration of automated DNA extraction and quality control to routine sample prep workflows is now a realistic and affordable solution for any lab that is performing NGS or other platform-based applications and assays.
-Discover how automation workflows can take the effort out of your DNA prep by subscribing to the next article in our blog series.
+Discover how automation workflows can take the effort out of your DNA prep in the next article of our blog series.

 This blog was written in collaboration with Zymo Research, Irvine, CA, USA.